roadwarriorslive/Pipulate/README.md

 ubiquitous spreadsheet&#151;effectively slapping an Ironman suit onto aspiring SEO or Social Media professionals to give them superpowers.
-Watch the [Google Slides](http://goo.gl/v71kw8) and visit the sister-project, [Levinux](http://levinux.com), which combines QEMU and Tiny Core Linux with some very creative file curating and hackable server-build scripts.
+Watch the [Google Slides](http://goo.gl/v71kw8) and visit the sister-project, [Levinux](http://levinux.com), which combines QEMU and Tiny Core Linux to give you a hackable tiny virtual server on your Windows, Mac or Ubuntu desktop, designed to start your life-long love affair with Linux, Python and vim.

 <img src="http://mikelevinseo.com/free-and-open-source-seo-software.png" alt="Free and Open Source SEO Software" />